 - The order could also be against the principles of natural justice.
 Or the order could contain an error of judgment in appreciating the facts of the case

 Writ of Quo-Warranto

-Writ of quo warranto means a writ that you can issue to restrain a person from acting in the capacity of public office to which he/she does not have the entitlement.
+Writ of quo warranto means a writ that you can be issued to restrain a person from acting in the capacity of public office to which he/she does not have the entitlement.